trezzuri/erpnext-docs/docs/en/setting-up/settings/system-settings.md

 * **Email Footer Address**: Organization name, address, and other details can be added here.
 This will be set as default in all outgoing mails.
 * **Disable Standard Email Footer**: If ticked, the standard email footer will be disabled for outgoing emails.
 * **Hide footer in auto-email reports**: If ticked, footers will be hidden in [Auto Email reports](/docs/en/setting-up/email/auto-email-reports).
-* **Send document web view link in the email**: ERPNext has a portal view available from where parties like Customers and Suppliers can sign up and view their order history.
-When you email a transaction to your party, you can also send a web link to view the same document on the portal of your ERPNext account.
+* **Send document web view link in the email**: SOMA has a portal view available from where parties like Customers and Suppliers can sign up and view their order history.
+When you email a transaction to your party, you can also send a web link to view the same document on the portal of your SOMA account.
 This option will enable this functionality.

 ![Email Footer](/files/email-footer.png)